KrisCheng/InternetSurvivalSpider/README.md

 #### Introduction

-a spider project for analysis of Internet related jobs, providing a comprehensive analysis report which based on data acquired from different websites.
+a spider project for analysis of Internet related jobs, providing a comprehensive analysis report which based on data acquired from different job websites.

 #### Usage